 Save money on your water bill

-You could save money on the water that’s heated to clean the dishes in the sink or dishwasher, the laundry in the washing machine, as well as yourself in the bath or shower.
+You could save money on the water that’s heated to clean the dishes in the sink or dishwasher, the laundry in the washing machine and yourself in the bath or shower.

 9. Ditch baths